Fresno Grizzlies Game Notes at Stockton

 - Fresno Grizzlies Game Notes at Stockton - Fresno Grizzlies

-- Lake Elsinore Storm Lose First Game of the Series in the 9th Inning - Lake Elsinore Storm
+- Lake Elsinore Storm Secure California League Leading 13th Win - Lake Elsinore Storm

-- Ports Bats Fall Silent in Loss to Fresno - Stockton Ports

-- Offense, Shawver shine again as Fresno topples Stockton 9-2 - Fresno Grizzlies
+- Friday fun for Fernandez as Fresno wins fourth straight in Stockton - Fresno Grizzlies

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.